Sarahxys/IRIC_miRBooking/Protein:miRNA Interaction Graph.md

-# Generating Protein Interaction graph
+# Generating Protein:miRNA Interaction graph
 1. average expression file from Albert or Blandine
 2. covert it to xml file with all the info (alias, symbols, protein name, and label)
 -  modify for human database (ex. database link, formatting of names, and other difference between human and mice )